aryanafar/public_projects/README.md

 # public_projects
-This is a public collection of some of my shareable academic and professional Data Science projects; this includes Python notebooks leveraging Machine Learning methods and visualization techniques, SQL and NoSQL projects, R projects with an emphasis on statistics, and research design.
+This is a public collection of some of my shareable academic and professional Data Science projects; this includes Python notebooks leveraging Machine Learning methods and visualization techniques, SQL and NoSQL projects, R projects with an emphasis on statistics and causal inference, experiments, and research design projects.

 ## CA_wildfire_project
-A Python based project utilizing CA wildfire data.
-As a head coding contributer to this project, along with 2 teammates, I implemented, tested, and assessed a Random Forest classification model that predicts wildfire severity.
+This is a Python-based Machine Learning project utilizing climate data and relevant land features to predict California wildfire severity.
+As a leading coding contributer in a group of 3, I implemented cleaning, feature engineering, exploratory data analysis, model training and validation, and final model assessment.

 ## NYC_taxi_project
-An R based project utilizing NYC yellow taxi records.
-As the primary contributer in a team of 3, I posed the question: Can a driver's speed, specifically their strategic speediness, affect what percent a passenger tips?
-We implement a fixed effect, or within groups, model to account for fixed impacts between source-destination location pairs.
+This is an R-based observational study utilizing NYC yellow taxi records to answer the question of whether or not a driver's speediness affects passenger satisfaction, measured in tip percentage.
+As the primary technical contributer and project manager in a team of 3, I implemented a fixed-effects model to account for within-group impacts of source-destination location pairs.

 ## NoSQL_food_delivery_project
-A Python and NoSQL based group project utilizing BART (Bay Area Rapid Transit) line data and Neo4J.
-Our company of interest is a fictional Bay Area food delivery system (called AGM).
-We aim to leverage NoSQL to solve various business problems that this food delivery company might run into using just relational databases in their company-wide analytics.
-In a group of 3, we developed and implemented 3 graph algorithms to optimize BART path efficiency using Neo4J (Python, Jupyter, VM, AWS).
-We also present various business solutions that leverage Neo4J, Redis, and MongoDB.
+This is a Python and NoSQL-based data engineering project utilizing BART (Bay Area Rapid Transit) line data.
+We engineered food delivery system for a fictional Bay Area food delivery company (called AGM).
+We leveraged NoSQL (Neo4J, Redis, MongoDB) to solve various business problems that AGM might run into using just relational databases.
+As a lead design thinker and coding developer in a group of 3, I developed and implemented 3 graph algorithms to optimize BART path efficiency using Neo4J.
+I also developed various business solutions that leveraged Redis and MongoDB for to integrate traffic data and customer analytics.

 ## SQL_food_sales_analytics_projects
-An individual SQL-based project with analytics on food sales data parsed from a nested json.
-It involves the creating, loading, and staging of tables, as well as the validation, cleansing, and preliminary analytics of data.
-Our question of interest is whether or not to withold customer data from 3rd party sales channels.
+This is an individual SQL-based project involving food sales analytics from parsing JSON files.
+I created, lodaded, and staged tables, and validated, cleansed, and preliminarily analyzed the data.
+After this analysis, I answered the question of whether or not to withold customer data from 3rd party sales channels.

 ## STEM_Ethics_project
-A Python based project utilizing 100 UC Berkeley STEM student survey responses manually collected by myself and a team of 10 in the iconic walkway of Sproul Plaza in Berkeley.
-I independently coded the analysis and visualizations, which helped us pass an official resolution to implement more robust STEM Ethics curriculum across all UCs.
+This Python-based analyzed 100 UC Berkeley STEM student survey responses, manually collected by me and 5 others in the iconic walkway of Sproul Plaza in Berkeley.
+As the team-lead and sole techincal contributer, I independently coded the analysis and visualizations, which led us to pass an official resolution to implement more robust STEM Ethics curriculum across all UCs.